demisto/content/Packs/NutanixHypervisor/Integrations/NutanixHypervisor/README.md

 ### nutanix-hypervisor-vm-powerstatus-change

 ***
-Set power state of a virtual machine.
+Sets the power state of a virtual machine.
 If the virtual machine is being powered on and no host is specified, the host with the most available CPU and memory will be chosen.
-Note that such host may not be available.
+Note that such a host may not be available.
 If the virtual machine is being power cycled, a different host can be specified to start it on.
 The command returns a task UUID that can be monitored by the nutanix-hypervisor-task-poll command.

 ### Important

-The following command requires cluster admin or higher permissions, in case you want to use this command, make sure the usern you are using have at least cluster admin permissions (Found in Nutanix Settings in "Users And Roles" Category)
+The following command requires cluster admin or higher permissions.
+If you want to use this command, make sure the username you are using have at least cluster admin permissions.
+(Found in Nutanix Settings in the "Users And Roles" Category.)

 #### Base Command